Discover Swat

 Can solo women visit Kalam?+

 Yes.
-Stay at a well-known hotel like Walnut Heights or Heaven Breeze, use hotel-arranged transport and avoid late-night travel.
+Stay at a well-known hotel like a hillside guesthouse or riverside restaurants, use hotel-arranged transport and avoid late-night travel.

 Is Tourist Police available in Swat?+